Lucky Charms: How to Torch-Fire Metal Clay Jewelry and Ideas for Making Metal Clay Charms

 Speaking of feeling fortunate, I’m also particularly happy to be playing with metal clay this week.
 Though it’s a favorite of mine, I rarely get to use it because I don’t have a kiln, but I finally decided to experiment more with torch firing.
 Small pendants and charms are ideal for torch firing metal clay, because they’re small enough and thin enough to sinter properly with a torch.
 And now that I’ve done it a few times and know how quick and easy it is, I’m wishing I’d done it much sooner!

-Torch-Firing Metal Clay Jewelry
+Torch-Firing Metal Clay Jewelry in Under 5 Minutes

 I turned to Tamara Honaman’s video on making metal clay charms for a refresher before I began.
 In general, metal clay jewelry components should be no larger than 1-1/2 in diameter (a silver dollar), no more than 25g, and no thicker than four cards thick in order to be fired with a torch.
 I also picked up on the great tip of using a timer when torch firing metal clay jewelry, because keeping track of time isn’t as easy as one might think when holding a flame in one’s hand and determining if your pinky-peach color is pinky-peach enough or if you’re melting your charm!